Hyderabad encounter: Don’t doubt police version from day one

 Defending the killing, Bengaluru top cop Bhaskar Rao termed it as "correct and timely action" given the situation.

 "The action of Hyderabad/Cyberabad police was correct and timely, there can be no second opinion.
 If they (accused) had escaped from the custody, they (police) would have been under tremendous pressure.
-The incident has happened during inquiry and it needs to be defended.
+The incident has happened during the inquiry and it needs to be defended.
 Cyberabad police has taken required action," Rao added.

 Sanjeev Yadav, DCP, Special Cell, Delhi Police, who has been part of several encounters, including the one at Batla House, congratulated his counterparts on Twitter.